Govardhana Shila: Govardahan puja and hill parikrama

-Presently at its highest point, the Govardhan hill is just 25m (80 feet) high and is a wide hill.
+Presently at its highest point, the Govardhan hill is just 25 m (80 feet) high and is a wide hill.
 It is a narrow sandstone hill known as Giriraj which is about 8 km in length.

-After Krishna protected the inhabitants of Vraj (Vridavan) from the wrath of Indra, he counseled them to worship Govardhan Hill and they did by way of a Puja and a Parikrama (circumambulation) around the hill.
-Thus, a festival in commemoration of the lifting of Mount Govardhan, near Mathura, by Krishna came into vogue as Govardhan Puja when Mount Govardhan is worshipped day after Deepawali (festival of lights) is celebrated.
+After Krishna protected the inhabitants of Vraj (Vridavan) from the wrath of Indra, he counseled them to worship Govardhan Hill and they did by way of a puja and a parikrama (circumambulation) around the hill.
+Thus, a festival in commemoration of the lifting of Mount Govardhan, near Mathura, by Krishna came into vogue as Govardhan Puja when Mount Govardhan is worshipped the day after Deepawali (festival of lights) is celebrated.
 Pious people keep awake the whole night and cook fifty-six (or 108) different types of food for the bhog (the offering of food) to Krishna.
 This ceremony is called ankut or annakuta which means a mountain of food.
-Various types of food – cereals, pulses, fruit, vegetables, chutneys, pickles, and salads – are offered to the Deity and then distributed as prasada to devotees.
+Various types of food – cereals, pulses, fruit, vegetables, chutneys, pickles and salads – are offered to the Deity and then distributed as prasada to devotees.
 Thousands of devotees bring offerings for Giriraj.
 Followed by this pooja, the devotees perform the Govardhana parikrama.

 A Parikrama [circumambulation- going 38 km {24-miles} around the hill] is a sacred ritual called Govardana parikrama performed by many believers.
 There is no time limit for performing Govardhana parikrama, but for those who perform the dandavata (full prostration) Parikrama, an arduous form which may take weeks and sometimes even months to complete.
 It is performed by standing in one spot, offering obeisances like a stick (danda) by lying flat on the ground and then continuing, contiguously, till the entire route is covered.
 It is also said that some sadhus (Hindu holy men) perform 108 dandavata Parikrama by offering 108 obeisances in one spot before moving to the next.
 This can take a number of months to complete.

 This ritual of circumambulation is considered to be even better if it is done with milk.
 A clay pot filled with milk, with a hole at the bottom, is carried by the devotees in one hand and a pot filled with dhoop (incense smoke) in another.
 An escort continuously fills up the pot with milk till the circumambulation is completed.
 Circumambulation is also done with candy being handed out to children, en route.

 Parikrama of Govardhana starts at the Manasi-Ganga Kund (lake) and then after having darsan of Lord Harideva, from Radha-kunda village, where the Vrindavan road meets the parikrama path.
 After parikrama of 38 km, covering important tanks, shilas and shrines such as Radha Kunda, Syama Kunda, Dan Ghati, Mukharavinda, Rinamochana Kunda, Kusuma Sarovara and Punchari, it ends at Mansi Ganga Kund only.